Leader’s Brief – 4 Questions To Help You Lead Through Rapid-growth

 You get up, pour a coffee and turn on the news.

-A reporter advises you that your team has just grown by a factor of 4; your operating budget ballooned by ten times; and, your team is headline news with the world watching your every move.
+A reporter advises you that your team has just grown by a factor of four; your operating budget has ballooned by ten times; and your team is headline news, with the world watching your every move.

 When I led a large disaster response organization, this was my nightly reality.

-It happened with great regularity, and pulling together a team on a moment’s notice and grow the business to respond to the disaster was exhilarating as any rush you could imagine.
+It happened with great regularity, and pulling together a team on a moment’s notice and growing the business to respond to the disaster was exhilarating as any rush you could imagine.

 Reality

-Most business leaders do not face that level of overnight growth, but what CEO doesn’t dream of dealing with rapid business growth.
+Most business leaders do not face that level of overnight growth, but those who don’t dream of dealing with rapid business growth.

 The energy and excitement when everything you touch seems to turn to gold are way more appealing than saying no, dealing with falling revenues and laying good people off.